This adventure is over. Thank you to everyone who participated.

 Distance: Approximately two miles one way.

 What to bring: An internet-connected device with GPS, something to write with and on as you decipher the clues, and a comfortable pair of sneakers.

 Grab your bike or a good pair of walking shoes and get ready to explore the incredible green infrastructure projects that are transforming the City of Lancaster.
 At each green infrastructure location, you will receive a clue to help you find a number hidden on a building, sign, or even a poll nearby!
 You will need each of those numbers at the end of your adventure to unlock a secret page that will reveal the sixth and final location where the treasure is hidden!

-This limited-time urban adventure runs through Saturday, August 15, until 7 pm.
+This limited-time urban adventure runs until Monday, September 7.
+Don’t wait!

 What is Water Week?

 Leading the way to clean water by protecting over 6,000 acres of wild lands, the Lancaster Conservancy created Lancaster Water Week to connect us all to clean water.
 Lancaster’s 1,400 miles of streams and rivers drive local economic and agricultural growth.
 They are a place of recreation and the source of our drinking water.
 Water Connects Us All!
 Click here to learn more about Lancaster Conservancy’s Water Week.

 Uncharted Lancaster is a local history website that creates unique self-guided adventures to encourage people to get outside and explore the rich history and beauty of Lancaster County and surrounding areas.

 The Lancaster Conservancy was founded in 1969 by anglers, hunters, farmers and naturalists who witnessed the rapid development and loss of lands.
 Today the Lancaster Conservancy manages 47 nature preserves and protects over 7,000 acres in Lancaster and York Counties.
 The nature preserves are managed to create habitat for animals, to protect plants and trees, and to provide public access to nature 365 days of the year from sunrise to sunset.